Gateway Flag Football

 • Once the ball is handed off, the 7-second pass clock ends and all defenders may rush.

-• No diving or hurdling while advancing the ball.
+• No diving or hurdling while advancing the ball (may jump over player on the ground to avoid contact).

-• No blocking or “screening” at any time.
+• No blocking or moving screens at any time.

 • Offensive players near ball-carrier must stop once ball crosses LOS (no running with the ball-carrier).